Internet 500 Mbps or higher - T3200M

 - Download the Ookla desktop app for Windows or MacOS

-- Pause all other network activities, such as downloading a file, cloud backup, video conferencing, streaming or gaming, and disable VPN before conducting the test.
+- Pause all other network activities, such as downloading a file, cloud backup, video conferencing, video streaming and gaming.
 You can use TELUS My Wi-Fi app to pause single devices or groups of devices

-How to use TELUS My Wi-Fi app to measure your internet speed
+How to use the TELUS My Wi-Fi app to test your internet speed

-If you can’t connect your computer to your modem via a wired connection or can’t download the Ookla desktop app, you can use the TELUS My Wi-Fi app test your speed.
+If you can’t connect your computer to your modem via a wired connection or can’t download the Ookla desktop app, you can use the TELUS My Wi-Fi app to test your speed.
 Please follow the directions below:

 Note: You will see your download and upload speed displayed as 400 Mbps+.

-- Follow instructions to download My Wi-Fi app which allows you to check your internet speed to your modem, pause Wi-Fi for devices in your home, restart your modem when you encounter issues and share your Wi-Fi password with your family and friends
+- Follow the instructions to download the My Wi-Fi app.
+The app allows you to check your internet speed, pause your Wi-Fi, restart your modem when you encounter issues and easily share your Wi-Fi password with your family and friends

 - After you've downloaded the app, log in using your My TELUS credentials

-- You can compare your subscribed internet speed with the speed test result by selecting the Internet speed icon in the overview screen.
+- You can compare your subscribed internet speed with your speed test results by selecting the Internet speed icon in the overview screen.
 Select View past speed tests to see your previous speed test results

-- Performing a test over Wi-Fi may result in lower than expected results.
-Every device has a different maximum Wi-Fi speed and this may limit the test to a certain speed.
-For more information on this matter, please visit Wi-Fi performance explained
+- Performing a test over Wi-Fi may produce lower than expected results.
+Every device has a different maximum Wi-Fi speed, which can limit your test results to a certain speed.
+For more on this matter, please visit Wi-Fi performance explained

-- Do not download, upload, use VPN (virtual private network) or browse the web while conducting your speed test.
+- Do not download, upload, use a VPN (virtual private network) or browse the web while conducting your speed test.
 This can result in lower test results

 Want to learn more about why your Wi-Fi may be slow and how to improve it?
-Watch this short video here that explains everything.
+Watch this short video below:

-Internet speed refers to how quickly information can be transmitted back and forth from the Internet to your computer.
+- Internet speed refers to how quickly information can be transmitted from the internet to your computer.
 Internet speeds are measured in Mbps (Megabits per second).

 - Download speed is how quickly information is transmitted from the Internet to your computer.
-When it comes to downloading or patching video games, watching videos and streaming music on the web, this is the key number to watch for
+This speed impacts activities like downloading, patching video games, watching videos and streaming music on the web

-- Upload speed is how quickly you can send information from your computer to the Internet.
+- Upload speed is how quickly information is sent from your computer to the internet.
 This includes file sharing, syncing photos, cloud back-ups and more

-- Ping is the reaction time of your connection.
+- Ping is your connection's reaction time.
 A lower ping means a more responsive connection, which is ideal for online gaming.
-However, depending on the physical location or configuration of the server (where websites and games are hosted on), this number may vary
+However, depending on the physical location or configuration of a given server (where websites and games are hosted), this number may vary